cjdufault/MNPlantLifeApp/README.md

 This website provides information about all of Minnesota's SNAs, and also provides detailed information about the plant species that are found in each SNA.

+## Instructions to run:

+You'll need to get API keys for [Trefle](https://trefle.io) and [Mapbox](https://www.mapbox.com).
+Set them as environment variables with the names, "TREFLE_TOKEN" and "MAPBOX_TOKEN", respectively.

 ![Home Page](https://i.imgur.com/uKO2DZZ.png)

 ![SNA Page](https://i.imgur.com/neRu1b8.png)